Blog →

 • Search

-• Gmail's search is fast and quite accurate at surfacing relevant results.
+• Gmail’s search is fast and quite accurate at surfacing relevant results.
 You can filter by sender, date range, or labels.
-Note: Gmail's search content is primarily looking at email and attachments, and actively ignores items like calendar events and tasks.
+Note: Gmail’s search primarily looks at email and attachments, and actively ignores items like calendar events and tasks.

 • Calendar

-• The default calendar app of the Google Suite offers up some helpful business tools.
-Outside of the standard ability to create an event and invite attendees, you can easily create scheduling links to share and it's smart enough to detect event invites in your Gmail inbox, and auto-create them in your calendar.
+• The default calendar app of the Google suite offers some helpful business tools.
+Beyond the standard ability to create an event and invite attendees, you can easily create scheduling links to share, and it’s smart enough to detect event invites in your Gmail inbox and auto-create them in your calendar.

 Gmail’s collaboration and team tools